Hearing loss is a strange, new world. Losing an ability you once took for granted can be a soul crushing aspect of the human condition.

 In the non-Trek world, it’s not that hard.

-If you are on a hearing loss journey, you are definitely not alone.
+If you are experiencing it, you know hearing loss is a strange, new world.
+But you are definitely not alone.

 Tons of people have embarked on the journey that you’re on right now.
-And you don’t have to travel to strange new worlds, either.
+You don’t even have to travel light years away to find them.

 There are literally MILLIONS of people who have some form of hearing loss.